Chimney Repair Guide

 • Regularly test your chimney for leaks using a smoke pellet.

-• Inspect the chimney stack and lookout for signs of dampness that could damage the stack.
+• Inspect the chimney stack and look out for signs of dampness that could damage the stack.

 • Regularly clean the fireplace.
 Remove all ash and debris from the grates on a regular basis.